Rich Reel

 Education

-...and numerous special classes, seminars and all manner of on-line resources.
+and all manner of on-line resources, usually in parallel.

 I regularly attend local trade shows in optics, electronics, embedded, semiconductor, plastics, medical device and machine tool.